-A major university approached us to help them develop a plan to reduce their greenhouse gas emissions by 30% over a ten year period.
+A major university approached us to help them develop a plan to reduce its greenhouse gas emissions by 30% over a ten year period.

 The master plan was developed over several years and with several discrete steps.
 Our assistance included:

-- Evaluating the potential to achieve LEED certification for three new buildings and a retrofit.
+- Evaluating the potential to achieve LEED certification for three new buildings and retrofit.

 - Evaluating the impact of a CHP plant that would be sized at the campus thermal load.

-- Managing implementation of a solar PV installation.
+- Managing the implementation of a solar PV installation.

 - Identifying the potential for further solar and energy storage projects.